 I am an innovation consultant with many years demonstrated history in helping companies at the forefront of innovation.
-I am currently enrolled at Stanford University Graduate School of Business, where I am attending a one-year program on corporate innovation.
-Formerly I was head of Open Innovation Center at Tungsram Group, in charge of making great connections and partnerships with (mostly) hardware startups in the (mainly) energy, agritech, smart city, smart building, and proptech sectors.
-Previously, I was Entrepreneur in Residence at NN Insurance Hungary where I founded and ran the Sparklab Corporate Incubator program.
+In 2020, I finished my studies at Stanford University Graduate School of Business, where I have studied corporate innovation.
+Formerly, I started and was head of Open Innovation Center at Tungsram Group, in charge of getting the company ready for radical innovation, and making great connections and partnerships with (mostly) hardware startups in the (mainly) energy, agritech, smart city, smart building, and proptech sectors.
+Previously, I was Entrepreneur in Residence at NN Insurance Hungary where I founded and ran the Sparklab Corporate Innovation program.
 When joining the corporate sector at NN, I brought with myself seven years' experience with startups as a startup founder and mentor in many organizations including Pioneers Festival, WebSummit, The World Bank Group, and the European Investment Bank, among others.

 I am advising companies on creating meaningful, executable innovation strategies, and on fostering vibrant innovative cultures where ideas can emerge and realize.